 Too often wildlife travellers overlook Zambia.
-That’s a shame – they miss out on one of the greatest migration spectacles on Earth!
-From November – December some 10 million straw-coloured fruit bats arrive for the fruiting season.
+That is a shame because they miss out on one of the greatest migration spectacles on Earth!
+From November to December some 10 million straw-coloured fruit bats arrive for the fruiting season.
 Did you know they can consume twice their body weight in a single night?
-That’s amazing!
+That is amazing!
 Head to Kasanka National Park where you can stay on-site at guest lodges and observe these large bats from treetop hides built for the purpose.
 Bird-watchers can also look for hundreds of different bird species found here.

 More information: Audley Travel Group

 In lesser developed nations of Europe like Bulgaria bat populations remain in good shape.
 In fact 33 out of the 35 European bat species can be found in Bulgaria.
 The Rhodope mountain range offers the perfect lodging for these bats with its abundance of plant life, caves and cliff-side rock formations.
 They roost during the daytime and head out for their nightly foraging activities as the sun sets.
 You too can find comfortable lodging in nearby villages and connect with specialized nature tour groups for guided outings.